 On June 19, 1865, about two months after the end of the Civil War, word arrived in Galveston, Texas, to inform enslaved African-Americans of their freedom.
 Though the Emancipation Proclamation had taken effect two and a half years earlier on Jan.
 1, 1863, the end of the war finally enforced the new executive order in slave-holding border states.

 Juneteenth — also known as Freedom Day, Jubilee Day, Liberation Day or Emancipation Day — is celebrated in communities across the country, from small family gatherings to public parades and festivals.

 With the unrest that swept our country last year stemming from the murders of George Floyd, Breonna Taylor and historically many others, Juneteenth also became an opportunity for local communities and organized groups to use their platforms to advocate for racial justice and social change through protests and marches.

-These same concerns led to the formation of the Greenville Racial Equity & Economic Mobility (REEM) Commission last summer.
+These same concerns led to the formation of the Greenville Racial Equity & Economic Mobility (REEM) Commission in 2020.
 The REEM Commission exists to identify and address racial inequities, social injustice, and disparities in key areas that negatively impact the Black community in Greenville County.
 Click here to learn more about the commission.

-The United Way of Greenville County office is closed this Friday, June 18, to honor Juneteenth and give our team an opportunity to reflect and learn more.
+The United Way of Greenville County office is closed on Monday, June 20, to honor Juneteenth and give our team an opportunity to reflect and learn more.
 Join us by diving into the resources below: